- Friday 29th January 2021

 Sessions to be run online via Zoom, 9.30am – 12.00pm

-Trainers: Faye Heming & John Jones, School Support Solutions
+Trainers: Faye Heming & Sarah Rawet-Smith, School Support Solutions

-Our Middle Leadership Training is a series of 3 days of training for teachers who are, or who aspire to be, middle leaders.
+Our Middle Leadership Training is a series of half day sessions for teachers who are, or who aspire to be, middle leaders.
 The aim of the course is to provide high-quality leadership development for teachers and equip them with the key tools, theories and confidence to become leaders of teaching and learning with a focus on accountability and change management.